Hel4l/Hel4l/README.md

 <h3><em> Software Enginner </em></h3>

-A Computer Science student in 2rd year, I love competitive programming and I would like to participate in ICPC to achieve this I am working on improving my problem-solving skills in codeforces, leetcode and more sites, and I'm fully interested in games & full stack development.
+Computer Science student in 2rd year, I love competitive programming and I would like to participate in ICPC to achieve this I am working on improving my problem-solving skills in codeforces, leetcode and more sites, and I'm fully interested in games & full stack development.

 ---
 Skills: